 C or above in CSCI2350/CSCI 3410 and with the professor's approval

 Ø Classroom: Atk310

 An introduction to basic LINUX Programming, including Linux system administration, shell programming, Perl system programming, and C system Programming.
 Linux system calls will be examined and implemented in the system programming.

 Regular attendance along with the timely completion of all homework assignments is essential for the successful completion of the course.
 An unexcused absence from a test will result in a numerical grade of 0 for that test.

-The grade for the course will be determined from the mid-term exam, final exam, presentation and homework assignments.
+The grade for the course will be determined from two mid-term exams, presentation and homework assignments.
 Relative weights along with tentative examination dates are as follows:

 Students are expected to present a true and honest representation of all academic work regarding their performance during the course.
 Unless specifically stated as part of an assignment, team/group efforts on assignments are prohibited.
 Students may discuss general approaches to solving problems related to an assignment, but must work on assignments individually.